Ice Fishing Lakes In North Dakota

 The best ice fishing lakes in ND include Devil’s Lake, Lake Sakakawea and Lake Metigoshe.
 The most popular species through the ice, across the state, include walleye, yellow perch and northern pike.
+The purpose of this page is to share basic information about the best ice fishing lakes in the state, plus the species found in each lake.
 See a list of lakes and species below.

 Ice fishing is as basic as fishing gets.
 During winter, it is popular here in the state.
 Aside from the tools one uses to create a hole in the ice, all other gear is very basic.
 A simple rod, reel, line and hook or lure is all you need.
 Lures, live bait and prepared bait are options, depending on the fish species in the lake or pond.

 North Dakota is renowned for its ice fishing opportunities during the winter months.
 Anglers can brave the frozen lakes and experience the thrill of ice fishing while targeting a variety of fish species.

 Ice Fishing Tips & Techniques Video